tn64/PyBer_Analysis/README.md

 ### Average Fare per Ride and Driver Data

 The average fare per ride dropped as the size of the city increased.
-Presumably this was due to the average distance of the ride, however, ride distance was not provided in the data so ride distance information should be provided to better analyze this data.
+Presumably this was due to the average distance of the ride, however, ride distance was not provided in the data.

 <img src=https://github.com/tn64/PyBer_Analysis/blob/main/Resources/average_fare_per_driver_per_city_type.png>